cadecahalan/MOR-Muscle-Operated-Remote-/README.md

 ## Challenges

-Getting the technology to work consistently without glitching, as well as obtaining consistent data using the MyoWare.
-Creating an interface that works between the remote and the game.
-Additionally, getting all the components to fit into a remote/shell that can fit onto a human arm in a beautiful way.
+Figuring out the design/layout of the interface.
+Getting the technology to work (closing circuits and using humans as resistors).
+Making it portable.

 ## Timeline